EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 Each module should in general have it's own subfolder in this data directory unless the data will be shared between modules

-Note that you may want to use the registry instead to save SD card wear by keeping changes in RAM until explicitly saved.

 To store things directly in the vardir, use kaithem.misc.vardir to find it.